Written by Puja

 I was feeling a little lazy and slightly unwell but then you can say it was that invisible bond of “love” which pushed me to make this recipe myself.
 That connection was so nicely narrated in “Interstellar”.
 And I experienced it.

 I called my hubby to taste it and he just loved it (BTW, I wonder if there is anything that I cooked, that he has ever disliked).
-He said it tasted just as my mom’s recipe.
+He said it tasted just like my mom’s recipe.
 After all, the inspiration was my mom, and when she inspires we do better than we would expect.

 I made one more snack that day and I will be sharing the recipe soon with you all.